elidoran/chain-builder/README.md

 // the final result:
 result = {
-  result: true  // true because a stop() is still a success , chain: // the chain
+  result   : true  // true because a stop() is still a success , chain  : // the chain
   , stopped: { // when stop() is called this object is in results
     reason : 'we have what we need' // message supplied to stop() , index: 0       // the index of the stopper function in the chain